KhushalRathod1207/PRODIGY_WD_01/README.md

 # 🛍 Rk Fashion - Responsive Landing Page

-This is a *fully responsive e-commerce landing page* designed for *Rk Fashion, a modern online fashion store.
-Built using **HTML, CSS, Bootstrap, and JavaScript*, this website ensures a smooth and stylish user experience.
+This is a fully responsive e-commerce landing page designed for Rk Fashion, a modern online fashion store.
+Built using HTML, CSS, Bootstrap, and JavaScript, this website ensures a smooth and stylish user experience.

 ## 🌟 Features